zzz0906/LeetCode/README.md

 Then we have a index, we need to use while loop to extend to the left and right which is still equal to the target.

 Attention to: not found the value and the vector is blank.

+### 36. Valid Sudoku

+Input is a vector with 2 dimensions.
+It's easy to use dfs.
+If we can fill each blank field with any number and each time we need to check the valid features.
+If we cannot find then return false; else return true;

+It seems more easy than it looks.
+It just need to want to output the valid not to find the solutions.

+It has 3 rules:
+* Each row must contain the digits 1-9 without repetition.
+* Each column must contain the digits 1-9 without repetition.
+* Each of the 9 3x3 sub-boxes of the grid must contain the digits 1-9 without repetition.

+It's really easy.
+The difficult part of these 3 questions is the question 3. how to iterate question 3 ?
+I choose to first choose (0,0) then (0,3) then (0,6) then (3,0)